 The application period for the nursing program is November 1 - February 1 of each year.
-Applicants to the CT-CCNP must complete the online nursing application and submit all required documentation to the Admissions Office at the College of Choice by the February 1, 2019 deadline.
+Applicants to the CT-CCNP must complete the online nursing application and submit all required documentation to the Admissions Office at the College of Choice by the February 1, 2020 deadline.
 "College of Choice" is the college that the applicant would like to attend.
+Applicants may only submit one application to one CT-CCNP program.
+Applicants should contact the College of Choice prior to the application deadline if they wish to change to a different college.